 Welthungerhilfe helps landless and marginalised small farmers in India to secure their food supply through integrated agricultural operating systems.
 The organisation works together with partners and the population to develop locally adapted strategies designed to ensure healthy nutrition.
 Women and men alike set up vegetable gardens and seed banks, intensify rice cultivation, construct irrigation systems, keep animals or breed fish, and process their produce for resale in order to create income.
 These measures have enabled them to increase the variety of produce in their fields, on their plates and at the market, thereby leading to balanced nutrition.
-In 2019, Welthungerhilfe reached 775,000 people in India through its projects.
+In 2021, Welthungerhilfe reached more than 1.5 million people in India through its projects.

 Holding the State to Account

 The Indian government has launched many programmes to bring about improved nutrition and health among mothers and children, to introduce school meals, and to create job opportunities.
 However, this assistance unfortunately does not reach disadvantaged people located further away from the centres of power.
 Welthungerhilfe helps these families to claim their rights while providing training for community administrative officials and decision-makers who are responsible for implementing state programmes.